Lightroom 4 Public Beta + TTG

 Lightroom 4 has changed its handling of Flash galleries.
 Our ActionScript 3 galleries -- TTG MonoSlideshow and TTG SimpleViewer -- currently do not function in LR4.
 The fate of these plugins is currently uncertain, as I will need to contact the original Flash authors to make changes to their galleries' SWF files.

 Lightroom 4 introduces some wonkiness to ActionScript 2 galleries.
-These Flash galleries still run in LR4, but you may notice some general unresponsiveness, especially using TTG Polaroid Gallery.
+These Flash galleries still run in LR4, but you may notice some general unresponsiveness.
 Again, because I am not the original Flash author, these things are beyond my control.
 Rest assured, however, that whatever wonkiness is exhibited in LR4's Web module will not carry over to the exported gallery, and you may continue to publish galleries to the web without concern.

 the Map module